Kloe (singer)

-Chloe Anne Latimer, known professionally as Kloe, is a Scottish singer and songwriter.
+Chloe Anne Latimer (born 3 November 1996), known professionally as Kloe, is a Scottish singer and songwriter.
 Born in Glasgow, she made acoustic music as a teenager and later dropped out of high school to pursue a career in music.
-Kloe rose to prominence following her 2014 single "Grip", which received critical praise.
 After signing record deals with Columbia Records and Iamsound, Kloe released her debut extended play Teenage Craze in 2016.
-She is the recipient of a Scottish Music Award.

 Life and career

 Chloe Anne Latimer was born on 3 November 1996 in Glasgow.
 Her parents are divorced.
 Aside from Glasgow, she has also lived in Clydebank, London, and Reading.
 In her early career, she made acoustic music and auditioned for The X Factor when she was 13, although she did not advance further.
 Kloe performed cover songs regularly on stage in front of her peers at school at 14.
 Around that time, she bought a MacBook and taught herself how to record and produce her own music using various programs.
 At 15, she started performing live and was a supporting act for fellow singer Nina Nesbitt in Glasgow.

 Kloe dropped out of Clydebank High School to pursue a career in music at age 16.
 Before she decided to fully commit to music, she worked as a waitress.
 On 2 November 2013, she opened for English singer-songwriter Gabrielle Aplin at O2 ABC Glasgow.
 Despite not being old enough to attend most of King Tut's Wah Wah Hut's shows, Kloe headlined at the venue in January 2014.
 In the same year, she began collaborating with a producer who made electronic music.
 However, she ended up working with Lewis Gardiner of Prides and adopted the stage name Kloe.
 She told Glasgow Times that she switched from making acoustic music because she wanted to "outgrow the singer-songwriter acoustic thing" she had been doing and wanted to explore new sounds.